 I personally discovered that Alevism had a Jewish ethics while interviewing an Alevi Dede (Alevi Kohen) c.
-2002 as an Islamic studies student of the University of Stockholm.
+2002 as an Islamic studies student at Stockholm University.
 A decade later, this led me to write online about the Jewish origins of the Alevis and I was subsequently contacted by a number of Alevis, including by one particularly helpful informant in Turkey who helped me systematically search Turkish-language Alevi websites (I don’t know Turkish) for information about Jewish practices in Alevism.
 After an intense nearly two-year online collaboration with my primary informant I collected multiple pages of information of Jewish practices in Alevism which I first published in 2014.
 There are most likely more Jewish practices which I and my informant did not manage to discover through our primitive research method.

 I don’t pretend to be a scientist, I find it very difficult to read printed books due to being distracted by the fibers in the paper because of my severe ADHD; I derive my knowledge from the Internet and always found it too messy to cognitively coordinate writing footnotes.
-However, due to my autism I have advanced savant skills (37% of autistics have savant skills) which allow me to 1) engage in advanced resolution of problems, 2) see the gigantic picture and 3) gain profound understanding of thinking of collectives.
-I hence have both advantages and disadvantages due to my particular cognitive profile.
+However, I have advanced cognitive skills due to my particular cognitive profile.

 What are my aims?
 I am not interested in publicity, public attention or public recognition and the main objective with my research is to stimulate researchers in the Mossad Research Division to further delve into those topics considering the utmost strategic importance of these issues for the State of Israel.
 I certainly look forward to the day when the works of Mossad scholars on this subject will be publicly published in English and Hebrew but this will only happen when the existence of core Median Judaism as the descendants of the Assyrian-deported Ten Tribes is officially announced to the Israeli public and to the world by the Israeli government, something which will only happen when Median Jewish Aliyah (immigration to Israel) becomes possible as the Muslim regimes where they currently live certainly would not allow them to emigrate to Israel.